nx-lr/32chars-js/README.md

 The text is parsed and assigned to tokens: symbol sequences using those 32 characters, integers, ASCII characters, words with diacritics, non-Latin writing systems, Unicode BMP (Basic Multilingual Plane) characters (code point `U+0000` to `U+FFFF`), and astral characters (code point `U+10000` and above).
 JavaScript stores strings as UTF-16, so all BMP characters would receive _two_ bytes while the rest would receive _four_.

 The text is split by default with the space.
 The split elements go into an array, delimited with commas `,`.
 The split result can also have an empty string, so nothing goes in between the commas.
 Unfortunately, JavaScript ignores trailing commas in arrays, objects, and function arguments, so we have to explicitly add trailing commas if the final element of an output array is empty.

 ### Representing strings

-String literals in JavaScript can be created in three ways: single and double-quoted strings, which are roughly equivalent, and template strings, which allow interpolation of values.
-In this context, strings are _very fundamental_ to obfuscation, so we are free to create our encoding/decoding schemes.

-In the output string, substrings with only printable ASCII symbols are quoted into string literals.
-Usually, the runs do not contain any quote characters `` ' " ` ``.
-The backslash `\`, and whatever symbol is being used for wrapping these literals, are escaped.
-In template literals, the sequence `${`, which begins an interpolation sequence, is also escaped.

-Each encoded substring in the output goes through a quoting function (from the `jsesc` library) which compares the lengths of the escaped substring and selects the string literal with the least number of escapes, in that case being the shortest.
-It also prioritizes a fallback quoting option for strings without escapes.

-### Representing strings